Gurjot108/The_React_quiz/README.md

 ### `npm i`
 Installs the node modules necessary to run the app.

+###   `npm install json-server`
+This would install json server required for displaying questions.json in data folder

 ### `npm start`

 Runs the app in the development mode.\